 - Junior Copywriter

 You may choose to enter the workforce immediately upon graduation, or you might also consider continuing your education for even more advanced skills and access to more career options.
 The course credits you earn in this program may be transferrable to other programs within the BCIT Marketing Management department.

-Please note students need to sign up and pay course by course for the 3-month options.
-If you have any questions about the condensed schedule, please contact:
+Please note students need to sign up and pay course by course for all of the courses in the 3-month option.
+If you have any questions about the condensed schedule, please email email@example.com.

 If you have questions that you could not find the answer to online, or if you require further assistance, please contact us:

 604-432-8723 | Candace_Marrington@bcit.ca